 The national breed club recommends that breeders screen their dogs for the following health conditions as they are the most common.
 When working with a breeder, be sure to see the relevant health certificates.
 Although the below list is not exhaustive, it is a great place for potential owners to start their health research.

-A few cardiac conditions are found in this Terrier’s bloodline, but dilated cardiomyopathy is most common.
-Dogs with this condition have a weaker heart due to thinner walls and valves, meaning the heart does not work as efficiently as it should.
+A few cardiac conditions are found in this Terrier’s bloodline, but dilated cardiomyopathy is the most common.
+Dogs with this condition have weaker hearts due to thinner walls and valves, meaning the heart does not work as efficiently as it should.
 If left undiagnosed, it can lead to heart failure.
 Exercise intolerance, fatigue, coughing, rapid breathing, and fainting are symptoms to look out for.

 This is another skeletal problem that affects the knee joint.
 The knee cap becomes loose and essentially becomes dislocated.
 This is a painful condition and needs veterinary attention to correct.
 Look for symptoms such as an abnormal gait, kicking out with the affected leg, and not wanting to move.